 Take a pinch of brown sugar and sprinkle it onto the bacon, just enough so you can slightly see it.
 Again, don’t drench it.
 I pat it a little onto the bacon.
 Now flip the bacon slices over and do the same thing on the other side.
 You don’t have to put the brown sugar on both sides.

 Place the bacon in the oven for 20-30 minutes.
 Check it often.
-Some people like chewy bacon, other like crispy bacon.
+Some people like chewy bacon, others like crispy bacon.
 I’m in the middle…a chewy, crispy kind of gal.

 After about 10 minutes, I flip the bacon over and let it finish cooking.
 Once the bacon has finished cooking to your desired doneness, pull that yumminess out of the oven!